24 Coolest Places to Visit in Upstate New York

 I. CENTRAL NEW YORK

-1. Green Lakes State Park (Hidden Gem)
+1. Green Lakes State Park

-2. Howes Caverns & Secret Caves
+2. Howes Caverns Tour AND Secret Caves ★

-Located minutes from each other, these caves are privately owned natural wonders.
+Located minutes from each other, these caves are both privately owned natural wonders.
 One is owned by a corporation, and the other by a local family.
 Both are well worth the visit, and here’s why!

-• For those seeking more adventure, Howe Caverns offers specialty tours like the Lantern Tour, where visitors explore the cave by lantern light, and the Signature Rock Discovery Tour, which delves into sections of the cavern not open to the public for over a century.
+Today, you can go on a guided tour of Howe Caverns through a 1.25-mile walk and a 0.25-mile boat ride through limestone corridors, impressive galleries, and a subterranean riverbed.
+For those seeking even more adventure, Howe Caverns offers specialty tours such as the Lantern Tour, where visitors explore the cave by lantern light, and the Signature Rock Discovery Tour, which delves into sections of the cavern that have been closed to the public for over a century.
+Tours start at $30.

-• The tour at Secret Caverns involves descending a stairway into the cave, leading to the impressive waterfall and various stalactite and stalagmite formations.
+The tour at Secret Caverns involves descending a 100+ step stairway into the cave, which eventually leads to the impressive waterfall and through various stalactite and stalagmite formations.
 The tour is guided by humorous and educational commentary about the cave’s geology and history.
+This one is just $20 per person, and it’s cash only!

 3. Herkimer Diamond Mines